-In sports, such as the Olympics, results are often ascertained objectively by a quantitative measurement, such as time, distance, or score.
+In sports, such as the Olympics, results are often ascertained objectively by quantitative measurements, such as time, distance, or score.

 Other competitions are determined in a more subjective manner based on the qualitative opinions of judges.
 To help screen out possible bias or bad judgment, multiple judges are used, with the highest and lowest scores (that is, opinions) being disregarded.
 The result is a more balanced and centrist evaluation.